pdsmart/SFD700/README.md

 # SFD-700

+<b>06/11/2023 - The designs in this repository are v1.0 and not suitable to be built.
+I have made two iterations since this design, v1.2 being stable just requires additional firmware development.
+This will be released in due course, please do not invest time with v1.0 other than to study it.<b>

 A Floppy Disk Interface card for the Sharp MZ series of machines (MZ-80B/MZ-80A/MZ-700/MZ-800/MZ-1500/MZ-2000/MZ-2200).

 This project is based on an iconic floppy disk interface card from the 1980's by the Aachen based company, Kersten & Partner GmbH.
 The company produced two cards,